hoanganh25991/threejs-monk-journey/progress/20240425-120000-InputHandlerConfig.md

 2. Updated the `UIManager.js` to:
    - Import the `INPUT_CONFIG` from InputHandler
-   - Dynamically generate the controls display in the Options menu
+   - Dynamically generate the controls display in the Settings menu
    - Add a key formatter to display keys in a user-friendly format (e.g., "KeyW" → "W")

 3. Benefits of this implementation: